 Practices and capabilities in ITIL 4 – a critical view

-In the new ITIL 4 there is now less emphasis on processes and more on what is needed to get things done.
-[ITIL® is a registered trademark of Axelos Limited.]
+In the new ITIL® 4 there is now less emphasis on processes and more on what is needed to get things done.
+[ITIL® is a registered trade mark of AXELOS Limited, used under permission of AXELOS Limited.]
 That’s a good thing.
 Many of the so-called ‘processes’ in ITIL V3 weren’t really processes anyway.
 While incident management certainly could be considered a process, many others didn’t fit within the definition.

 Instead of processes and procedures, ITIL4 defines collections of abilities, skills, people, tools, etc. with specific responsibilities.
 We may need processes and specific procedures too, but it’s more interesting for a framework to define what needs to be done than to prescribe a particular way to do it.
 In a DevOps company they do things differently than in a traditional one, they will not use the same processes and procedures, but they may have the same set of capabilities.